 The second release of Ma from the Elements of Islay series, this a vatting of four first fill peated bourbon barrels which aged at a particularly northern Islay distillery for thirteen years.
 The distillery is built at the mouth of the Margadele River, which is where this single malt Scotch whisky gets its name from, and is bottled at 55.2% ABV.

 Following up its first peated single malt Scotch, GlenDronach Peated Whisky, GlenDronach have now created this delightful peated malt, which was finished in Douro Valley port pipes.
-Bottled without an age statement at 46% ABV, the GlenDronach Peated Port Finish is made in reference to the nineteenth century tradition of importing casked port into Scotland.
+Bottled without an age statement at 46% ABV.

 Dig in a to wonderful juxtaposition of peat smoke and Port sweetness with this excellent Glenglassaugh single malt!
-Released as part of their Wood Finishes series (launched in 2017 – and the first cask-finished whiskies released by the distillery!), it’s a well-balanced dram with plenty of character behind it.
+Released as part of their Wood Finishes series.

 The Glenglassaugh distillery launched their Wood Finishes series in late 2017, marking the first time they’ve ever released cask-finished expressions.
 Very exciting stuff!
 This particular bottling was initially aged in bourbon casks before being moved over to Pedro Ximenéz for up to two years.

-A brilliant addition to the Glenglassaugh range unveiled in late 2017 as part of the Wood Finishes series, this Port cask-finished Highland single malt boasts oodles of jammy fruit and chocolate notes.
-Fun note: this series is the first time that Glenglassaugh have released cask-finished whisky!
+A brilliant addition to the Glenglassaugh range unveiled in late 2017 as part of the Wood Finishes series.

 Glenkinchie’s Distillers Edition bottlings are allowed a finishing period in Amontillado Sherry, which is traditionally rather rich and nutty.
-In turn, this imparts some delicious almond and brown sugar notes to the top notch Lowland Scotch single malt.
-You’re looking at the 2005 vintage Glenkinchie Distillers Edition, which was bottled in 2017.
+This is the 2005 vintage Glenkinchie Distillers Edition, which was bottled in 2017.

 10 year old single malt Scotch whisky from the Highland Park distillery on Orkney, presented in the heavily-Viking-inspired livery that was launched in 2017.
-This expression is normally found on mainland Europe, but it seems that some bottles have landed on our shores (presumably on some sort of longboat, considering all the Viking imagery connected to it).
+This expression is normally found on mainland Europe.

 Precious, precious Karuizawa… This is a 1984 vintage Japanese single malt from the legendary closed distillery, aged in a single Sherry cask until it was bottled in 2013 at cask strength.
 A great collectible.